Kenya police probe suspected killings on Del Monte pineapple farm | Law-Order

 "When we found the first body, we started screaming," Rhoda Wayua told Citizen TV.
 "After a while, the second body washed up.
 It was that of my son."
 Another relative, Peter Kamanzi, claimed at least one of the victims had sustained injuries that may have contributed to his death.

 "It's quite visible that this boy was seriously beaten up," Kamanzi said.
-(Writing by Hereward Holland; Editing by Nick Macfie)
+(Writing by Hereward Holland; Editing by Nick Macfie, Bhargav Acharya and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)